 More recent work by Rainbow includes the completion of airborne magnetic survey which demonstrated potential for at least four large and highly prospective anomalies for a carbonatite source for Gakara’s rare earth veins providing significant exploration upside potential.
 The anomalies range in diameter from 300m to 2,700m and have modelled starting depths of 20m to 67m.

-In 2018, Rainbow will initiate its maiden drilling campaign, designed to investigate the geological anomalies, as well as providing the foundation for the calculation of a potential maiden JORC Resource.
+In 2018, Rainbow initiated its maiden drilling campaign, designed to investigate the geological anomalies, as well as providing the foundation for the calculation of a potential maiden JORC Resource.
 Additionally, several ground based gravity surveys and geochemical analysis are planned.

 Competent Person’s Report

 In September 2016, the Company commissioned MSA Group to prepare an independent Competent Person’s Report on the Gakara Project.
 To see the full Competent Person’s Report, click here (from page 146).

 The Gakara Project is considered by MSA Group to be an Exploration Target, as defined in the JORC Code.

 MSA Group has calculated an Exploration Target of between 20,000 and 80,000 tonnes of mineralised material grading 47-67% total REO.
 The potential tonnage and grade is conceptual in nature as there is insufficient exploration data to define a Mineral Resource and it is uncertain if future exploration will result in the Exploration Target being reported as a Mineral Resource.
 MSA Group notes that there is scope for further exploration in the Gakara Project area which may result in additional potential being identified.